Hasui Kawase: Life

 In 1956, he was named a Japanese Living National Treasure.
-The government Committee for the Preservation of Intangible Cultural Treasures had intended to honor traditional printmaking via awards to Hasui and Ito Shinsui in 1953.
+The government Committee for the Preservation of Intangible Cultural Treasures had intended to honor traditional printmaking via awards to Kawase and Shinsui Ito in 1953.
 Because the artists' work necessitated collaboration between designer, engraver, and printer, objections were raised over singling out individual participants for recognition.
 Therefore, they commissioned the artists to make new prints, the production of which was carefully documented.
-Hasui's biographer, Narazaki Munishige, was one of those who recorded the process.
+Kawase's biographer, Munishige Narazaki, was one of those who recorded the process.
 Thus, Snow at Zōjō-ji was completed in 1953, and the process of printing 42 times was recorded for posterity.

-Hasui died on November 27, 1957.
+Kawase died on November 27, 1957.
 He had created around 620 prints over the course of his career.
 In 1979 Narazaki published a biography and compiled the first catalogue raisonné.
 An exhibition of 180 of his prints was held in Tokyo in 1982.
-The catalogue was entitled: "Hasui Hasui: The End of the Line For Ukiyo-e".
+The catalogue was entitled: "Hasui Kawase: The End of the Line For Ukiyo-e".